Click on a state in the map or select one from the dropdown list to see state information.

 Lead Agency: Maryland Department of Disabilities

-MD TAP runs an Equipment Demonstration & Loaner Library, lending equipment to schools and individuals across the state.
+MDTAP runs three Equipment Demonstration & Loaner Libraries, lending equipment to schools, organizations, agencies, and individuals across the state.
 Items for loan include augmentative communication devices, blindness and low-vision products, computer access devices, electronic note takers, adapted telephones and telecommunications devices for the deaf, assistive listening, alerting systems, aids for daily living and much more.

-Two AT demonstration sites are located within the state to allow for individuals with disabilities to receive information and try out a variety of AT.
+Three AT demonstration sites are located within the state to allow for individuals with disabilities to receive information and try out a variety of AT.
 Additional demonstrations are provided off-site when individuals are unable to travel to a demonstration center and for group presentations.
+MDTAP also provides virtual AT consultations and demonstrations when appropriate.

-MD TAP provides workshops on a variety of topics relevant to AT and implements a multifaceted public awareness approach.
-MDTAP also provides technical assistance for implementation of the state's information technology non-visual access policy, provides resources on state agency website evaluations for accessibility.
+MDTAP provides workshops on a variety of topics relevant to AT and implements a multifaceted public awareness approach.
+MDTAP provides technical assistance for implementation of the state's information technology non-visual access policy, provides evaluations of state agency websites for accessibility, and collaborates with state procurement officers to ensure greater acquisition & implementation of accessible products.

 Lead Agency: Massachusetts Rehabilitation Commission, Community Living Division